supervisor194/ScrollViewTest/README.md

            .dropFirst()
            .eraseToAnyPublisher()
 ```
-The View containing the <code>ScrollView</code> utlizes some async/await code to turn
+The View containing the <code>ScrollView</code> utlizes Task with async/await
-on/off observation (subscription of the preference change events).
-This allows us to
-compute the alignments and issue commands on the <code>@MainActor</code> to perform the
+to compute the alignments and keeps commands on the <code>@MainActor</code> to perform the
 <code>proxy.scrollTo(...)</code> and be sure that we have 1) the proper leading item
 and 2) the following N-1 items visible **before** passing control back to the
 app logic.
-It also helps prevent numerous <code>'Bound preference *PreferenceKey tried
-to update multiple times per frame'</code> though some may occur on long held swiping
-gestures with selects.
 In the View:
 ```
 .onChange(of: model.selected) { v in
-    model.cancelSubscription()
     Task.detached {
         while await model.notShowing() {
             async let showing = model.doScrollSnap(proxy)